 Students participate in a year group service of Holy Communion each term, allowing for an extended time of celebration and reflection as a student body.
 Music within assemblies and Communion services is provided by student bands and the school choirs and there is a close relationship between the chaplaincy and music departments, ensuring that sung worship is invitational, inclusive, and inspiring.

 The chaplaincy wider learning offer provides a space for students to explore the Christian faith more actively, with an additional Twyford Trust Christian Union weekend away for more in-depth Bible study and worship for those who desire it.

 There are many opportunities for students to lead and support worship in school, with each House taking turns to provide representatives to lead readings, responses and prayers in assemblies, and to lead reflections during year group services.
 The chaplaincy encourages an enriching, harmonious relationship between students of different faith within the school.

 The Chaplaincy also provides for students' pastoral needs, with the option for students to meet with the Trust Chaplain and by providing a quiet space for private prayer in the chapel.

 The Twyford Academies Trust has a full time Anglican Chaplain, The Revd David Brammer.

 Collective Worship at William Perkin

 Collective Worship at William Perkin is at the heart of our community.
 We gather daily in either assemblies or tutor groups and re-collect ourselves before God each day.
-Our worship engages students by making them think about the richness and opportunities in the relationships around them, as well as in our globalised world in all its dimensions: physical, social, intellectual and spiritual.
+Our worship is invitational, engaging students by making them think about the richness and opportunities in the relationships around them, as well as in our globalised world in all its dimensions: physical, social, intellectual and spiritual.
 These times of reflection offer the opportunity to see the world as one which has been lovingly and purposefully made and to reflect on our capacity to be agents for good.